infobip/payment-plugin-sencha/README.md

 	$ cd /path/to/sencha/touch/project/cordova
     $ cordova plugin add com.infobip.mpay

-This command add plugin to project and now it is ready for use.
+This command adds the plugin to project and make it ready for use.

-Basic Usage
+Basic usage
 -----------

-Invoke payment action calling `startPayment` function:
+Invoke the payment action calling the `startPayment` function:

 	centili.startPayment(args, success, error);

-`args` is object that contains following variables:
+`args` is an object that contains the following variables:

 	var args = {
         "apiKey": "<YOUR-API-KEY>", 	//mandatory